taichi-dev/taichi/docs/vector.rst

 A vector in Taichi can have two forms:

   - as a temporary local variable.
 An ``n`` component vector consists of ``n`` scalar values.
-  - as an element of a global tensor.
-In this case, the tensor is an N-dimensional array of ``n`` component vectors.
+  - as an element of a global array.
+In this case, the array is an N-dimensional array of ``n`` component vectors.

 In fact, ``Vector`` is simply an alias of ``Matrix``, just with ``m = 1``.
-See :ref:`matrix` and :ref:`tensor` for more details.
+See :ref:`matrix` and :ref:`array` for more details.

 Declaration
 -----------

-As global tensors of vectors
+As global arrays of vectors
 ++++++++++++++++++++++++++++

 .. function:: ti.Vector(n, dt, shape = None, offset = None)

     :parameter n: (scalar) the number of components in the vector
     :parameter dt: (DataType) data type of the components
-    :parameter shape: (optional, scalar or tuple) shape the tensor of vectors, see :ref:`tensor`
+    :parameter shape: (optional, scalar or tuple) shape the array of vectors, see :ref:`array`
     :parameter offset: (optional, scalar or tuple) see :ref:`offset`

-    For example, this creates a 5x4 tensor of 3 component vectors:
+    For example, this creates a 5x4 array of 3 component vectors:
     ::

         # Python-scope